incognito666/project2/README.md

    ![Image for Badsmell 11] (https://github.com/incognito666/project2/blob/master/graph/badsmell_11.png)

 12. Just one issue in the milestone.
+   The following graph has been plotted for the three projects indicating the number of bad smells.
    ![Image for Badsmell12] (https://github.com/incognito666/project2/blob/master/graph/badsmell_12.png)
+   The X axis of the graph indicates the project number where they represent, tarantula in python, Project scrapping and Maze generation accordingly
+   The Y axis indicates the number of issues having this bad smell.
+   The green bar in the histogram indicates the bad smells.

 13. Lack of communication in the issues.